-Legion Partners Holdings, LLC (collectively with its affiliates, "Legion") submitted documents to the Company purporting to provide qualifying and timely notice (the "Purported Nomination Notice") of an intent to nominate four candidates-Timothy P. Hasara, Henrik Jelert, Derek R. Lewis and Lori T. Marcus (collectively, the "Purported Legion Nominees")-for election to the Board at the meeting.
-The Company has informed Legion that the Purported Nomination Notice failed to comply with the Company's Amended and Restated By-Laws through material omissions and other deficiencies, including material omissions relating to certain prior or pending legal proceedings involving Mr. Jelert and Ms. Marcus (together, the "Rejected Legion Nominees").
-After careful review of Legion's supplement to the Purported Nomination Notice, the Board has determined to exercise its discretion and provide a limited waiver of the deficiencies in the Purported Nomination Notice with respect to Messrs.
-Hasara and Lewis (together, the "Allowed Legion Nominees").
-Accordingly, the Allowed Legion Nominees have been included on the Company's BLUE universal proxy card, whereas no proxies voted in favor of the Rejected Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
-The Purported Legion Nominees have NOT been endorsed by the Board, and the presence of the Allowed Legion Nominees on the enclosed BLUE universal proxy card is NOT an approval of or comment on the fitness, character, suitability and other qualifications of the Allowed Legion Nominees.
-You may receive proxy solicitation materials from Legion, including proxy statements and proxy cards.
+Legion Partners Holdings, LLC (collectively with its affiliates, "Legion") submitted documents to the Company purporting to provide qualifying and timely notice (the "Purported Nomination Notice") of an intent to nominate four candidates (collectively, the "Purported Legion Nominees") for election to the Board at the meeting.
+The Company has informed Legion that the Purported Nomination Notice is invalid due to its failure to comply with the Company's Amended and Restated By-Laws through material omissions and other deficiencies.
+Any director nominations made by Legion will be disregarded and no proxies voted in favor of the Purported Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
+The Purported Legion Nominees have NOT been endorsed by the Board.
+Despite the Board's determination that the Purported Nomination Notice is invalid, you may receive proxy solicitation materials from Legion, including proxy statements and proxy cards.
 The Board recommends that you disregard them.
 We are not responsible for the accuracy of any information provided by or relating to Legion or the Purported Legion Nominees contained in any proxy solicitation materials filed or disseminated by, or on behalf of, Legion or any other statements that Legion or its representatives have made or may otherwise make.

-As the Purported Nomination Notice has been determined by the Board to be invalid with respect to the Rejected Legion Nominees under the Company's Amended and Restated By-Laws, the BLUE universal proxy card does not include the names of the Rejected Legion Nominees and only includes the names of the Company's nominees and the Allowed Legion Nominees.
-However, if a court of competent jurisdiction subsequently determines that the Purported Nomination Notice is valid with respect to either or both of the Rejected Legion Nominees, then the Company will amend its proxy statement and the accompanying BLUE universal proxy card to comply with the applicable requirements of Schedule 14A and Rule 14a-19 of the Securities Exchange Act of 1934, as amended, and the other rules and regulations promulgated thereunder, and to include the names of all of the Purported Legion Nominees that have been validly nominated on a universal proxy card and will mail the revised proxy statement and a revised BLUE universal proxy card to shareowners.
-In addition, in this scenario, no proxies or votes received on the Company's previously circulated universal proxy card or voting instruction form that does not include the names of all of the Purported Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
+As the Purported Nomination Notice has been determined by the Board to be invalid under the Company's Amended and Restated By-Laws, the BLUE proxy card does not include the names of the Purported Legion Nominees on a "universal proxy card."
+However, if the Purported Nomination Notice is subsequently held to be valid by a court of competent jurisdiction through a final, non-appealable ruling, then the Company will amend its proxy statement and the accompanying BLUE proxy card to comply with the applicable requirements of Schedule 14A and Rule 14a-19 of the Securities Exchange Act of 1934, as amended, and the other rules and regulations promulgated thereunder, and to include the names of the Purported Legion Nominees that have been validly nominated on a universal proxy card and will mail the revised proxy statement and a BLUE universal proxy card to shareowners.
+In addition, in this scenario, no proxies or votes received on the Company's previously circulated proxy card or voting instruction form that does not include the names of the Purported Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
 These proxies or votes will be disregarded.
-Accordingly, if you vote on the Company's BLUE universal proxy card accompanying this proxy statement and any subsequent litigation results in the conclusion that the Purported Nomination Notice is valid with respect to either or both of the Rejected Legion Nominees, your votes will not be recognized, be tabulated at the meeting or have any legal effect, and you will need to vote again for your vote to be counted.
-In the event that a court of competent jurisdiction subsequently determines that the Purported Nomination Notice is valid with respect to either or both of the Rejected Legion Nominees, the Company may also need to delay the meeting to allow time for shareowners to receive and consider the new proxy materials, including a revised BLUE universal proxy card.
+Accordingly, if you vote on the Company's BLUE proxy card accompanying this proxy statement and any subsequent litigation results in the conclusion that the Purported Nomination Notice is valid, your votes will not be recognized, be tabulated at the meeting or have any legal effect, and you will need to vote again for your vote to be counted.
+In the event that a court of competent jurisdiction holds the Purported Nomination Notice to be valid, the Company may also need to delay the meeting to allow time for shareowners to receive and consider the new proxy materials, including a BLUE universal proxy card.

 We ask that you only cast your votes "FOR" Britta Bomhard, Susan E. Cates, Eric J. Foss, Jerry Fowden, Thomas J. Harrington, Gregory Monahan, Billy D. Prim, Eric Rosenfield, Archana Singh and Steven P. Stanbrook.
-Shareowners should refer to Legion's proxy statement for the names, backgrounds, qualifications and other information concerning the Allowed Legion Nominees.
-You may access Legion's proxy statement, and any other relevant documents, without cost on the Security and Exchange Commission's (the "SEC") website.